bercianor/DevEnv/README.md

 8. **Goose**:
    - Goose client

-## Licensing
+## License

-DevEnv is released under the GPLv3 license.
+DevEnv is released under the GPLv3 [license](LICENSE).

 ## Contributing

 Contributions to DevEnv are welcome!
 If you'd like to contribute to the project, please fork the repository on GitHub and submit a pull request.

-## License

-DevEnv is released under the GPLv3 license.

-## Link to License

-The license can be found [here](LICENSE).